DrBeef/RTCWQuest/README.md

 Backpack
 --------

 There is a handy backpack feature which acts as a quick access to certain weapons/pickups.
-To access the backpack move your dominant controller out of sight over your right shoulder.
-The press and hold the following buttons to access the following items:
+To access the backpack move the controller out of sight over your shoulder.
+Press and hold one of the following buttons to access the associated items:

 *Dominant Hand Controller*